Reversible electronic solid-gel switching of a conjugated polymer.

 The scientists also describe an application in the article, published in Advanced Science.
 This is a smart sponge, or filter, in which they can control the expansion electronically, and in this way change the pore size by 85%.

 “We can control the pore size of a filter electronically, and potentially actively control the size of particles that pass through.
-This means that the properties of this smart filter can be dynamically changed to allow different types or different sizes of particle to pass through.
+This means that the properties of this smart filter can be dynamically changed to allow different types or different sizes of particles to pass through.
 This function can be used for sieving, filtration, purification, and in process chemistry.
 It may also have applications in medicine and biochemistry,” says Magnus Berggren, professor in organic electronics and director of the Laboratory of Organic Electronics.

 Reference: “Reversible Electronic Solid–Gel Switching of a Conjugated Polymer” by Johannes Gladisch, Eleni Stavrinidou, Sarbani Ghosh, Alexander Giovannitti, Maximilian Moser, Igor Zozoulenko, Iain McCulloch and Magnus Berggren, 28 October 2019, Advanced Science.